LeanEngine Plans and Prices

 - Having sites for users and administrators split into different projects with different domains assigned to each of them.

-- Having edge systems separated out from the main system so that the problems occurring on edge systems won't affect the main system.
+- Having edge systems separated from the main system so that the problems occurring on edge systems won't affect the main system.

 - Having cloud functions and the main website written in different languages.
 For example, you can write cloud functions in Node.js and the main website in PHP.